How to Enjoy RBC Rides

 Unless you like surprises, it’s a good idea to choose a ride with care.
 Choosing the right ride for you, with the right companions, the right distance and pace is a skill that one develops with experience.

 To help find the right ride, check the ride information on our map index in the Members Area.
 It includes Ride Length, Vertical (total climbing, in feet), Description (from “flat” to “extremely hilly,”) as well as the ratio of feet climbed per mile traveled.
-The RBC Club Rides App has a schedule of all club rides and also shows a “ride profile” for many of the rides.

 Last, you should also familiarize yourself with the types of rides that RBC offers.
 Here’s a description of the different types of RBC rides.